Weather forecast from Met Eireann for the coming week - there's another change in the weather ahead

 The weather forecast for the coming week from Met Eireann is for an improvement in the weather.
 As high pressure builds, a lot of dry and calm weather is expected into the coming week.
 Mild from Tuesday through to Friday.

-The weather forecast is for it to be rather cloudy on Monday with scattered outbreaks of rain and drizzle but good dry periods too.
-Highs of 8 to 10 degrees in moderate westerly breezes.
+The weather forecast is for it to be mostly cloudy on Monday with outbreaks of rain or drizzle in many areas.
+Rain will become lighter and patchier later this afternoon and evening with some dry intervals developing.
+Highest temperatures of 8 to 10 degrees with moderate westerly breezes.

-Mostly dry under broken cloud on Monday night with some frost locally also.
-Lows of 1 to 6 degrees, in light west to southwest breezes.
-Later in the night patchy drizzle and mist will move in across Atlantic counties, mainly near coasts.
+Some dry intervals and clear spells early on Monday night, but becoming overcast and misty as rain with rain and drizzle spreading eastwards to all areas later in the night.
+Lowest temperatures 2 to 6 degrees.

-The weather forecast for Tuesday from Met Eireann is for another mostly cloudy day with patchy rain, but overall a good deal of dry weather with the best of any sunny spells in the east.
-Milder than recent days with highs of 10 to 14 degrees degrees, in mostly moderate southwest winds.
-Largely dry overnight with just light breezes and minimum temperatures of 5 to 8 degrees.
+The weather forecast for Tuesday from Met Eireann is for the day to start overcast, misty and damp, with rain and drizzle.
+It will brighten up by early afternoon, with some sunny intervals developing.
+Mild, with highest temperatures of 12 to 15 degrees and moderate southwest breezes.
+Some dry clear spells on Tuesday night, but some patches of mist and drizzle scattered about also.
+Mild, with lowest temperatures of 6 to 9 degrees.

 Leave your comment